Jagle: Building a Large-Scale Japanese Multimodal Post-Training Dataset for Vision-Language Models: Construction of

 \textbf{OCR-based text extraction.} For OCR-related tasks that require accurate extraction of text from images, obtaining precise textual information is essential.
 We employ PaddleOCR-VL~\citep{cui2025paddleocrvl}, an OCR-specialized model, to extract text and generate QA pairs.

 \textbf{Text rendering.} Text rendering, which involves converting prepared text into images and automatically generating QA pairs using templates, is a common approach for constructing Naive OCR VQA datasets~\citep{nvidia2025nvidianemotronnanov2}.
 This method allows precise control over the textual content.
-We generate VQA instances by rendering text into JPG images using text-based QA datasets such as JSQuAD~\citep{kurihara-etal-2022-jglue} and synthetic QA datasets such as JSSODa~\citep{sasagawa2025evaluatingmultimodallargelanguage}.
+We generate VQA instances by rendering text into JPG images using text-based QA datasets such as JSQuAD~\citep{kurihara-etal-2022-jglue}.
+JSSODa~\citep{sasagawa-etal-2026-evaluating}, a synthetic OCR dataset, is constructed in a similar manner.

 \textbf{Translation.} Translating English datasets into other languages is a common approach for leveraging large-scale English resources in multilingual settings~\citep{sugiura2025waon,penedo2026finetranslations}.
 However, when translating multimodal data, special care is required to maintain consistency between the language of the text in the image and that of the QA pairs.
-In this work, we construct VQA datasets by translating English datasets such as Plot-QA~\citep{Methani_2020_plotqa} and TAT-QA~\citep{zhu-etal-2021-tatqa}, which generate chart and table images via Python scripts, using \texttt{llm-jp-3-13b-instruct}~\citep{llmjp2024llmjp}.
-By translating the Python scripts used for rendering the images, the text within the images is also converted into Japanese, ensuring consistency between the images and the corresponding QA pairs.
+In this work, we construct VQA datasets by translating English datasets such as Plot-QA~\citep{Methani_2020_plotqa} and TAT-QA~\citep{zhu-etal-2021-tatqa}, which generate chart and table images via Python scripts, using LLM-jp-3-13B-instruct~\citep{llmjp2024llmjp}, an LLM trained on large-scale Japanese and English corpora.
+By translating the English text contained in the chart metadata, such as table cell values and axis labels, and then re-rendering the charts and tables using the Plotly library, we generate Japanese versions of the original images that remain consistent with the corresponding QA pairs.
+Because the images are re-rendered directly from the translated metadata rather than from translated plotting scripts, and because the translated content consists of relatively short and structured text (e.g., questions, answers, and chart labels), translation errors are easy to control; manual inspection of the translated subsets revealed no rendering failures or Japanese fluency issues.